bejacks5/The-Door-Face-Panels/frontend/README.md

 README NOT FINISHED/NOT TESTED

+Emulation is not required, running it on the web server works fine, but looks clunky.

 ## Prerequisites:
 - Node js - visit https://nodejs.org/en to install.
 - Android studio (optional, for the android emulator, only for windows) - visit https://developer.android.com/studio to install.